 4.1 Clay

-Clays are minerals composed of hydrated aluminum silicates, often containing large amounts of crystalline silica.
-Clay slip is made by adding talcs which themselves can be contaminated with fibrous asbestos or asbestos-like materials.
-Geographical sources of talcs are relevant, for example, New York State talcs are notoriously asbestos-contaminated, while Vermont talcs are not.
+Clay is made using hydrated aluminum silicates, which often contain large amounts of crystalline silica and talc.
+Talc may be contaminated with fibrous asbestos or asbestos-like materials.
+Knowing the geographical sources of talcs is relevant.
+For example, New York State talcs are notoriously asbestos-contaminated, while Vermont talcs are not.

 Hazards:

-- There have been known cases of silicosis, or “potter’s rot, from chronic inhalation of large amounts of free silica during clay mixing.
+- Chronic inhalation of large amounts of free silica during clay mixing has been connected to cases of silicosis, or “potter’s rot.
 Symptoms of silicosis include shortness of breath, dry cough, emphysema, and high susceptibility to lung infections such as tuberculosis.
 The disease may take years to develop.
 Silica dust exposure is not hazardous by skin contact or ingestion.

 - Chronic inhalation of kaolin is moderately hazardous, and can result in kaolinosis, a disease in which the lungs become mechanically clogged.

-- Hypersensitivity pneumonia, asthma, or other respiratory problems may occur with exposure to molds growing in wet clay that is being soured or aged in a damp place, in slips that stand for months, or with inhalation of dry aged clay.
+- Exposure to molds which can grow in wet clay being soured or aged in a damp place, slips that stand for months, or inhalation of dry aged clay can lead to hypersensitivity pneumonia, asthma, or other respiratory problems.
 Molds can cause or exacerbate skin problems and change the workability of clay.

 - Throwing on a potter’s wheel for long periods of time can result in carpel tunnel syndrome because of the awkward position of the wrists.
 Pain, numbness and/or pins and needles in the thumb and first three fingers, are common symptoms.